Kidoflinuxfamily/NetInspect-/README.md

   ## Contact
   For questions, feedback, or suggestions, you can reach out to us at our email - kidoflinuxfamily@gmail.com .

+  ## Install Dependencies:
+  Before running NetInspect, install any dependencies it requires.
+Since your tool depends on the pcapy library, you can install it using pip: pip install pcapy

 ## Installation

 To install NetInspect, you need to have Python 3.x and the pcapy library installed on your system.
 You can install NetInspect via pip: